IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 ## Updating

 If you wish to update the IBM Developer Tools CLI, run `idt update`.
-There is also a `--force` (or `-f`) argument that will force update to all dependencies too.
+There is also a `--force` argument that will force update to all dependencies too.

 This command is simply an alias defined during initial install that runs the installer shown here: